 Greek viticultural history dates back at least to the 16th century BC.
 Today, Greece ranks in the upper middle range as a wine producer worldwide, with a vineyard area of around 117,000 hectares (2007) and a volume of around 3.5 million hectolitres (2007).
 Most of the vineyards are located near the coast, although vineyards are often found at higher altitudes.
 The country is divided into a total of nine wine-growing regions, in which about 300 domestic as well as international grape varieties are cultivated.

 |The wine regions of Greece (Source: Pitichinaccio/Wikipedia)|

-Northern Greece has four wine regions: Thrace in the northeast, Macedonia in the north, and Epirus and Thessaly in the northwest.
-The total cultivated area is around 10,000 hectares (2011), and the natural conditions for viticulture are basically favorable: a temperate, sufficiently humid climate and fertile soils create good growing conditions for vegetation.
-The four northern Greek wine regions, which are described in more detail below, sometimes have grape varieties that only grow in a small area and produce growths with their own unique character.
-Autochthonous grape varieties indigenous to the whole of Greece are, as red varieties, above all Xinomavro and Limnio, as well as the white Assyrtiko, Athiri, Roditis, Malagousia and also Moschato.
+Northern Greece has four wine-growing regions: Thrace in the northeast, Macedonia in the north, and Epirus and Thessaly in the northwest.
+The total cultivated area is around 10,000 hectares (2011), and the natural conditions for viticulture are basically favourable: a temperate, sufficiently humid climate and fertile soils create good growing conditions for the vegetation.
+The four northern Greek wine regions, which are described in more detail below, sometimes have grape varieties that only grow in a small area and produce growths with their very own character.
+Autochthonous grape varieties indigenous to the whole of Greece are the red varieties Xinomavro and Limnio and the white varieties Assyrtiko, Athiri, Roditis, Malagousia and Moschato.